eviltester/thingifier/challenger/src/main/resources/content/practice-sites/jsonplaceholder.md

 ---
 title: JSON Placeholder - Simulator API - Example API
-seo_title: JSON Placeholder - Example Simulator API | API Practice Site Guide
+seo_title: JSONPlaceholder API Practice Site Guide for Testers
 description: An overview of the JSON Placeholder simulator API for practicing tooling requests.
 lastmod: 2026-02-18
 seo_description: Use JSON Placeholder - to practice API testing with realistic scenarios and endpoint variety that strengthen request design and validation skills.